data-8/connector-instructors/guide/workflow.md

 If you are not familiar with `git`/Github, follow the instructions below.

-1. On data8.berkeley.edu, open a new terminal.
+1. On datahub.berkeley.edu, open a new terminal.
 (New -> Terminal)
 2. Type in

         cd <repo_name>